ptagseth/kanoa-software/docs/new folder structure/kanoa-ops/operations/production-entry.md

 ![Production Entry](/img/ops-operations-production-entry2.png)

 ### Additional Actions
-- **Splitting Downtime**: Allows splitting a single downtime event into multiple events.
-You can specify the duration for the split and re-code as necessary.
+**Splitting Downtime**: Allows splitting a single downtime event into multiple events.
+You can specify the duration for the split and re-code as necessary.<br />
-- **Delete Button**: Removes recorded downtime events.
+**Delete Button**: Removes recorded downtime events.<br />
-- **Revert Changes**: Reverts any modifications made to the downtime data.
+**Revert Changes**: Reverts any modifications made to the downtime data.

 ## Summary